arvidn/libtorrent/docs/tutorial.rst

 Since bittorrent downloads pieces of files in random order, it's not trivial to resume a partial download.
-When resuming a download, the bittorrent engine must restore the state of the downloading torrent, specifically, which parts of the file(s) are downloaded.
+When resuming a download, the bittorrent engine must restore the state of the downloading torrent, specifically which parts of the file(s) are downloaded.
 There are two approaches to doing this:

-1. read every piece of the downloaded files from disk and compare it against the expected hash.
+1. read every piece of the downloaded files from disk and compare it against its expected hash.
 2. save to disk the state of which pieces (and partial pieces) are downloaded, and load it back in again when resuming.